henrik-aq/Webknot/README.md

 # Webknot

+## Group members
+Webknot consists of Leo Karlsson, Gabriel Lundmark, Maia Donoga and Henrik Henrik from the front end developer class of 2017, Nackademin, Solna.

 ## Working methods
 We'll work using a variant of Kanban.
 Progressive enhancement methodology is applied to ensure we deliver the best possible experience to all visitors of our website.